courtneyblamey/projectself/Characters and Story Beats.md

 Apartment: Studio, but a reasonably sized one.
 Recently switched out the couch bed for a real bed.
 Has lived there about 4 years now.

+Hesitancy to Sign: Had a confrontation with the landlord before, and wants to not have his name on something that might lead to another one.

 **(Coping) Defence Mechanisms**